MDAnalysis/UserGuide/doc/source/contributing_code.rst

 .. note::
-    When you finish developing MDAnalysis you can deactivate the environment with :code:`conda deactivate`, in order to retrn to your root environment.
+    When you finish developing MDAnalysis you can deactivate the environment with :code:`conda deactivate`, in order to return to your root environment.

 See the full `conda documentation <http://conda.pydata.org/docs>`__ for more details.